 Evaluate application performance

-When you begin to interact with the GUI application, you begin to develop a sense of the performance based on how it feels and reacts.
+When you begin to interact with the Storyboard application, you begin to develop a sense of the performance based on how the UI feels and reacts.

 - Are animations smooth and snappy?

 - Is scrolling stutter-free and locked to my finger?

-- Does the GUI react quickly to my input?
+- Does the UI react quickly to my input?